 - We provide complete mechanical services for all brands of heavy duty trucks.
 All truck repairs are completed in our preferred heavy truck mechanical shop by certified mechanics.
-You do not have to buy your truck from us to have it serviced by us.
+You do not have to be a customer of RVH to have your truck serviced by us.

 - We offer repairs, routine maintenance, and general mechanical services.
 We understand the RV lifestyle, and focus on preventing breakdowns, NOT just passing a DOT inspection.